 What areas do you service?

 We provide our services in San Luis Obispo County and Santa Barbara County.
-We have a variety of different locations from which to choose.
+That includes Santa Barbara beaches, Los Olivos and Solvang wine area, Pismo Beach, Shell Beach, Avila Beach, Morro Bay, and Cambria.
+We have a variety of different locations to choose from.

 How far in advanced should we schedule our elopement or small wedding?

 Sooner rather than later is always the best.
 However, if we are available, we can put together a wedding ceremony same day or within 24 hours.
 We understand elopements can sometimes be very last minute so we will do our best to work within your timeline.

 Can we add our own touch to the wedding or write our own vows?

 Yes!
 We actually encourage couples to find ways to make the wedding more of a representation of themselves.
 If you wanted to add a few sentences to the ceremony or even write your vows, we can add those special touches.
 Also, some of our extras like a shell ceremony or involve friends and family in your ceremony can make the day more personal for the two of you.
 For the flowers, you can choose your colors and style or a customized bouquet.

 What do we need to be responsible for?